 3.10.2 Synchronisation pilot

-This CW signal before the synchronisation word and after every data chunk has a fixed duration of x ms.
+This CW (before scrambling) signal before the synchronisation word and after every burst has a fixed duration of x ms.

 3.10.3 Synchronization word

+(keep in mind the impact of interference in order to define the length of pilot, sync and (known header).

 The subframe synchronisation word and header format is fixed for all transmissions.
 The 13 bit Barker code unique word is defined in Table 8.
 It is modulated with BPSK at a symbol rate of x kbps.
 Bit 0 is transmitted first.

 Table 8.
 Barker sequence unique word